Prices are a fickle thing, to say the least, especially when it comes to computer parts.

-Recurring yearly sales aside, daily deals are something that’s worth monitoring for a surprise bargain.
+Recurring yearly sales aside, daily deals are something worth monitoring for a surprise bargain.
 Take Newegg and its questionably named Shell Shocker exclusive deals, for example.
 These tend to change every day and can offer anything from a recently released GPU to mid-tier RAM that’s a couple of years old.
 The site also runs this in conjunction with traditional daily deals.

 Amazon has a similar gig with its Gold Box and Daily Deals.
 Sadly, these cover all manner of products, from vacuum cleaners to gardening gloves, so it’s more difficult to catch the stuff you need at a discount this way.
 Brick and mortar retailers like Best Buy also have Deal of the Day offers that commonly include pre-built PCs, as well as individual components.

 All in all, daily deals are a sort of discount lottery.
-You never know what will go on sale, but if you do catch something that you need, you will be able to save a decent buck.
+You never know what will go on sale, but if you do catch something that you need, you’ll be able to save a decent buck.